 For home use (i.e., those who hate to purchase licenses), I highly recommend R, the GNU clone of S-plus.
 It is free, has great graphics and is documented well (mostly).
+You can get started in setting up and using R via Chapter 1 of the Fox text.
+I would suggest you do this immediately after the first class session and start to work through the early examples in that text.

 I generally present examples in class using Stata or R, whichever is more appropriate to illustrate the material.
 I will not spend a great deal of time leading tutorials on statistical software in class.
 I am happy to have them arranged outside of class.
-I will also make programs an code available on an as needed basis in several statistical packages to demonstrate techniques.
+I will also make programs and code available on an as needed basis in several statistical packages to demonstrate techniques.
 Note that somethings are easier to do in different packages and then convert the data to another format for analysis (I often construct variables and datasets in Stata and then move them to other software for analysis.)
-Your best resource for learning and implementing new methods is your peers and the voluminous manuals that come with statistical software!
+Your best resource for learning and implementing new methods are your peers, the TA, and the voluminous manuals that come with statistical software!